-Walt Disney World has made a ton of changes to the parks to ensure guest and Cast Member safety.
-Walt Disney World’s official “Returning to a World of Magic” page covers the three guiding principles of the modified operational guidelines and health safety measures: enhanced cleaning, reduced contact, and physical distancing.
+As far as COVID-19 safety measures go, Walt Disney World’s official “Returning to a World of Magic” page covers the three guiding principles of the modified operational guidelines and health safety measures: enhanced cleaning, reduced contact, and physical distancing.

-Suffice to say, we’d strongly recommend avoiding indoor bars & lounges around Walt Disney World, and choosing restaurants with open air seating if you want to mitigate some risk while visiting the parks.
+You thus might consider avoiding indoor bars & lounges around the parks and resorts, and choosing restaurants with open air seating if you want to mitigate some risk of COVID-19 at Walt Disney World.
+This is arguably the biggest and best thing you can do, but Disney doesn’t make it easy–most table service restaurants only offer indoor seating.
 See our Best Outdoor Dining Options at Walt Disney World for recommendations on that front.

 You’re all adults who are going to assess your circumstances, risk tolerance, data, and other information and make your own decisions.
 It’s unlikely that will be predicated on what some random blogger says.
 Nevertheless, hopefully you gleaned something useful from this long and rambling section and it assisted in some way!